-The cost of sponsoring a race car can be hundreds of dollars or it could be millions of dollars.
-It all depends on which motorsport you are trying to get involved with, and which series of that motorsport.
+The cost of sponsoring a race car can be hundreds of dollars or it could be $1 million+.
+It all depends on which motorsport you are trying to get involved with, and also the level of that motorsport.
 It will also depend on the drivers and teams that you wish to sponsor.

-A sponsorship in the context of car racing involves a brand or company investing money into a car, team or driver in order to have their brand, logo or general image broadcasted to those watching the sport.
-The main way this is achieved is through direct placement of their brand on the caror clothes of the driver, although there are a few other ways it can be done too.
+A sponsorship in the context of car racing involves a brand or company investing money into a car, team or driver in order to have their brand, logo or products broadcast to those watching the sport.
+The main way to achieve this is through direct placement of their brand on the car or clothes of the driver, although there are a few other ways you can do it as well.

 Why Should You Sponsor A Race Car?

-Brands are essentially looking for a return on their investment.
+Brands are essentially looking for a return on their investment when they sponsor a race car.
 This means they are looking to put money into a team in order to get more money out than they put in.
 The idea behind it is that the sponsor money is invested by the team in order to build a better car or pay better drivers more money.
 Then, in theory, the team should perform better and look better for the brand.

-If a team starts to perform very well with your brand on the side of the car, your brand also looks better.
-Your brand becomes involved with a successful team, and so people associate your brand with success, and then want to buy things from your brand.
-It is the basic principle of advertising, but with the added element of endorsement to try and boost sales.
+If a team starts to perform very well with your brand on the side of the car, your brand also looks better as a result.
+Your brand is then involved with a successful team, and so people associate your brand with success, and then want to buy things from your brand.
+It is a basic principle of advertising, but with the added element of endorsement to try and boost sales.

 This is where it becomes essential for brands to sponsor the right kind of people.
 For example, a brand selling general sports equipment and clothing might try and sponsor a football team, as fans of that team will no doubt be buying some form of sports clothing at some point.
 If the team does well, the idea is that fans of that team will buy clothes from the sponsoring brand.

-This doesn’t always pan out of course, as some brand deals don’t yield any success and so collapse.
-But in practice, most brands do tend to stick by their teams as they know a good relationship will take time, and consistency is usually more important than simply firing loads of money into an okay team in the hopes of making them into an overnight success.
+This doesn’t always pan out of course, as some brand deals don’t yield any success and therefore collapse.
+But in practice, many brands do tend to stick by their teams for many years, as they know a good relationship will take time, and consistency is usually more important than simply firing loads of money into an ‘okay’ team in the hopes of making them into an overnight success.

 Enhance The Brand’s Image

-So, the main reason a brand will sponsor a race car team is if they support that team themselves and believe they are successful, in order to hopefully make them more successful and make a profit in the process.
-Sponsorships don’t always lead to increased sales right away; in fact they rarely do.
-Instead they help to enhance the brand’s image, which over time makes them more successful.
+The main reason a brand will sponsor a race car team is if they support that team themselves and believe they have the potential to be successful, in order to hopefully make them more successful and make a profit in the process.
+Sponsorships don’t always lead to increased sales right away, and in fact they rarely do.
+Instead, they help to enhance the brand’s image, which over time (ideally) makes them more successful.

 Different Tiers Of Race Car Sponsorships

 The idea of aligned values and goals is essential.
 This is why you will often see race cars sponsored by technology and chemical companies.
-Take the Mercedes AMG F1 team.
+Take the Mercedes F1 team for example.
 They have plenty of sponsors, with two of the biggest being Petronas and INEOS.
 Petronas is in their full team title, as they pay them a lot of money each year to do so.

 INEOS also has prime placement on the back of the cars’ wings, which are broadcast throughout the race to millions of viewers worldwide.
-But Petronas is a chemical company, with INEOS being a technology firm.
-They are huge companies, that you might have heard of, but you are very unlikely to be buying products directly from each brand.
+Petronas is a chemical company, and INEOS is a technology firm.
+They are huge companies that you might have already heard of, but you are very unlikely to be buying products directly from each brand.

 Focusing On The Right Market

 This is where the key detail of race car sponsorships comes in.
-Most of the brands are not aiming their attention at the viewers of the racing, although some are which we will touch on in a moment.
-The biggest sponsors are trying to show other businesses and companies that their brand is associated with a successful race car team, and so they should buy their products.
+Many brands don’t target the viewers of the racing with their sponsorships (especially in F1), although some do, which I will touch on in a moment.
+The biggest sponsors are trying to show other businesses and companies that their brand is associated with a successful race car team, and so these other companies should buy their products.

 Other race car teams might look at Mercedes and see that Petronas seems to be providing them with high quality engine oils, and that it might have something to do with their success.
-Thus, they then start buying their engine oil from Petronas.
-Then, an up and coming tech startup might see INEOS on the back and look to them for other products that might help their business out.
+They might then start buying their engine oil from Petronas.
+Then, an up-and-coming tech startup might see INEOS on the back of the wings and look to them for other products that might help their business out.

-Race car sponsorships are thus often aimed at those with the biggest wallets, which are usually other companies.
+Race car sponsorships (at least at the top levels) are therefore often aimed at those with the biggest wallets, which are usually other companies.
 They aim to build trust with these other companies before they even communicate with them by showing them that they sponsor a winning race car.
 But there are also a lot of sponsorships that are aimed at the viewers and fans.

 The Bottom End

-If you are a brand without much capital, you will instead want to look at sponsoring teams in the lower leagues of motorsport.
+If you are a brand without much capital, you will want to look at sponsoring teams in the lower leagues of motorsport, rather than the likes of Formula 1.
 If you have a local team or racing series, you may be able to sponsor one of the cars for as little as a few hundred dollars, or at most a few thousand, per year.
 This obviously depends on what series they race in, and how lucrative it is.

 This kind of sponsorship exists in all levels of motorsport, with some teams in higher up series working with sponsors using their equipment or have them supply the uniforms and driving suits.
 But this is very popular down in the lower ranks too, and it’s not just your local race team that might offer you an easy road into sponsoring race cars.

-Garry himself has once been the runner up for the championship title, and so this is the kind of money that is required to associate yourself with someone that has had relative success in their motorsport.
+Garry won the championship in 2021, and so this is the kind of money that is required to associate yourself with someone that has had great success in their motorsport.
 There will be teams that charge less and teams that charge more, but for smaller motorsports, the figures usually range from hundreds of dollars to tens of thousands of dollars each year.

 It also depends on how long you want to sponsor the car for.
 You could pay anywhere from $10,000 to $50,000 for a single race deal, or several hundred thousand dollars to have your brand there for the full season.
 If you were looking to take center stage on the car every race for multiple seasons, you could be well into the millions of dollars.

-There is a similar story in NASCAR.
 There are a lot of oval races in NASCAR, and so in a lot of the races there is one side of the car that is going to be shown off the most.
-This is obviously going to be the most lucrative, and so you can expect to be anywhere from a fewhundred thousands dollars per year to a few million, if you want a spot on the best side of the car.
+This is obviously going to be the most lucrative, and so you can expect it to cost anywhere from a few hundred thousand dollars per year to a few million if you want a spot on the ‘best’ side of the car.

-But NASCAR teams will have primary sponsors, and these are the ones that have their brand in multiple places across the car.
-They will also be there every race, usually for multiple seasons.
-These deals are regularly in the millions for the bigger teams, with some paying up to $30 million a year to have their name all over the car.
+But NASCAR teams will also have primary sponsors, and these are the ones that have their brand in multiple places on the car.
+They will also be there every race (although they might alternate with other sponsors), usually for multiple seasons.
+These deals are regularly in the millions for the bigger teams, with some paying up to $30 million a year to have their name in a prime spot on the car.

-Ferrari is another of the big teams in the sport, bringing in nearly $200 million in sponsorships each year.
+Ferrari is one of the biggest teams in the sport, bringing in nearly $200 million in sponsorships each year.
 This has a lot to do with the fact that they are F1’s oldest and most successful team, and everyone has heard of Ferrari.
-But even the lower ranked teams, such as Alfa Romeo Sauber and Haas, still attract massive amounts in sponsorship every year.
+But even the lower ranked teams, such as Alfa Romeo and Haas, still attract massive amounts in sponsorship every year.

-Like other motorsports, where the sponsorship is placed on the car is what matters.
+Like other motorsports, where the sponsorship is placed on the car is what matters most in F1.
 The front wing might cost your business $10 million for the season, while the rear wing could be double that.
 The wing mirror might cost a few million, but to have your brand in many places in clear view could run you into the hundreds of millions each year.

-This really is the top end of the scale, and so it is a place whereonly the biggest companies tend to venture in terms of motorsport sponsorship.
-But there are sports such as Formula 2 and 3 below F1 that serve as good places to get in if you do have a few hundred thousand dollars to spend, and this could eventually lead to partnerships in the top level if things go well.
+This really is the top end of the scale, and so it is a place where only the biggest companies tend to venture in terms of motorsport sponsorship.
+But there are sports such as Formula 2 and Formula 3 below F1 that serve as good places to get in if you do have a few hundred thousand dollars to spend on marketing, and this could eventually lead to partnerships in the top level if things go well.

 There is no hard and fast figure when it comes to the cost of sponsoring a race car.
 It depends on a variety of factors, such as how lucrative the motorsport series is, and how lucrative your brand is too.
 If you have a popular brand, most teams will be excited to take you on.
 But it can be harder to get into race car sponsorships if you are a relatively unknown brand.

 This is where lower tier motorsports are the best choice, costing from hundreds to several thousand dollars each year to sponsor a car.
-Above these race cars it quickly starts to cost many thousands, if not hundreds of thousands for the likes of IndyCar.
-NASCAR is where it gets into the tens of millions, with F1 taking the crown as the most expensive motorsport to sponsor.
+Above these levels it quickly starts to cost many thousands, if not hundreds of thousands, for the likes of IndyCar.
+NASCAR is where it gets into the tens of millions, but F1 sponsorships usually cost the most overall.